SUPERB FIG Ficus superba Miq. (1867) SECTION: SYCOMOROUS

 Similar species: The related Urostigma figs F. concinna and F. virens have smaller leaves with shorter petioles.
 However their figs ripen white spotted purple not purple spotted white.

 Distribution: The only Borneo records are from the numerous small Natuna and Anamba Islands scattered at the southern end of the S. China Sea, between Singapore and Borneo.
-There are no records from the mainland of either Borneo or Sumatra.
+There are no records from the mainland of Sumatra and only two records from the south west coast of Borneo.

 Range: Coast of Vietnam and Thailand south to the Malay Peninsula, Java, Celebes and Seram.
-Not found on Sumatra or Borneo.
+A rare inhabitant of small islands around the south and west coasts of Borneo north to the Pelong Rocks in Brunei Bay.

 Ecology: A common resident on the small islands offshore Singapore, where phenological studies Yeo & Tan (2009) Reproduction of F.superba Singapore showed that trees produced an average of four crops of figs a year at random intervals with no synchrony between individual trees.
 However if figs remained unpollinated then crop ripening could be delayed by over 3 weeks to allow extra time for pollinating fig wasps to arrive, effectively synchronizing crops between trees to some degree.